BrentSeidel/Things/README.md

 Additional types of connectors may be added.

+### constants
+This contains a number of functions that return common values.
+Examples are standard sizes for screw/bolt holes.

 ### half\_breadboad
 This is a block representing a half-sized breadboard.
 It is most useful for doing fit checking.
 This may be expanded to have a more detailed model and more breadboard sizes.